chalktracks/chalktracks/doc/WORKFLOW.md

 ### Add a new sequence

+TODO: concepts section - what is a sequence? maybe even a sketch showing how sequences are processed then combined

 The following commands are run from the `workspace/data` directory.

 Images are imported from `$IMPORT_DIR` and stored in `$SEQUENCE_DIR`.